 The translation of the Bible with Deaf Protagonism represents a response to the Deaf community’s aspirations for equal access to information, fostering autonomy and accessibility for thousands of Deaf individuals in Brazil to the Word of God in their own language.

 This is an open and continuously updated translation.
-The NT is awaiting validation by accredited consultants.
+The New Testament is awaiting validation by accredited consultants.
 We are committed to working in accordance with internationally accepted standards set by translation organizations (FOBAI).
 Publishing the videos is part of the community testing process among Brazilian Sign Language users.
 You may download the app on your cellphone from the Apple Store or Google Play.
 That’s how easy it is to have access to the Libras Bible.
 And it’s free!

 Technology – Libras Bible App.
 Free access to the New Testament, Sign Language Dictionary, Salvation Plan, Bible Studies, Daily Devotionals, all in Libras.